EmeraldAGreen/PWA-text-editor/README.md

 # JATE: PWA Text Editor

 ## Description
-This project is a text editor that runs in the browsert and meets the PWA criteria.
+This project is a text editor that runs in the browser and meets the PWA criteria.

 ## Table of Contents
 * [Installation](#installation)